dodofrog/Pokemon-Login-System/README.md

 # Pokemon Login System
 ## Project Overview
 This project is a rudamentary login system that allows users to create accounts and login into them using **Python** and **SQLite3** within a **client-server model**.
-The Pokemon API allows users to make their username a random pokemon.
+The Pokemon API allows users to make their username a random gen 1 pokemon.

 ## Directions
 ### 1. Create the Databse